Darkstars

-The first Darkstars were a group of intergalactic policemen that appeared in comic books published by DC Comics.
+The Darkstars were a group of intergalactic policemen that appeared in comic books published by DC Comics.
 They were introduced in Darkstars #1 (October 1992), and were created by Michael Jan Friedman and Larry Stroman.
 The series lasted a total of 39 issues, ending with issue #38 (Jan.
 1996), with an issue #0 (Oct.
 1994) published between issues #24 and 25 during the Zero Hour: Crisis in Time! crossover event storyline.